JensAstrup/shortcut-assistant/README.md

     - Click on 'Pack extension'.
     - For 'Extension root directory', select the `src` directory.
     - Click 'Pack extension'.
 This will generate a `.crx` file and, optionally, a private key file.
+    - To generate the ZIP required by the Chrome Store, run `zip -r dist.zip src`.

 2. **Distribute Extension**